Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mosquito coils are an effective way to repel mosquitoes and insects.

-Mosquito coils are usually rolled or leaf shaped, designed to burn slowly and release scents and compounds that repel mosquitoes.
+Mosquito coils usually come in a roll or leaf form, designed to burn slowly and release a scent and compounds that repel mosquitoes.

 1. Ingredients of mosquito coils

-The ingredients in mosquito coils can vary by brand and manufacturer, but most contain mosquito-repellent ingredients such as permethrin, pyrethrum, or other similar substances.
+The ingredients in mosquito coils can vary depending on the brand and manufacturer, but most contain mosquito-repellent ingredients such as permethrin, pyrethrum, or other similar substances.
 Generally, mosquito coils contain the following ingredients:

 Fuel and binder: Most mosquito coils contain a binder to hold the shape of the coil and facilitate burning.
 To make the coil burn slowly, fuel such as wood or coconut flour is often added.

-Fragrance: To improve the smell and make the mosquito coil more pleasant to use, some fragrances are sometimes added.
-Popular scents include lemongrass, lavender, geranium, eucalyptus, peppermint and other essential oils.
+Fragrances: To enhance the smell and make the mosquito coil more pleasant to use, some fragrances are sometimes added.
+Popular scents include lemongrass, lavender, geranium, eucalyptus, peppermint, and other essential oils.

 2. Be careful with the side effects of mosquito coils